ariugwu/sharpbox/README.md

 # sharpbox
 A group of common intranet application components (modules) that are encapsulated within a (app) context and communicate via a dispatcher.
 The dispatcher and the concept of a unidirectional data flow come from the [Facebook Flux Architecture](http://facebook.github.io/flux/docs/overview.html).

-The basic approach looks like this:
+## The basic approach looks like this (As seen in the CLI example project):

 ```c#
 var smtpClient = new SmtpClient("smtp.google.com", 587);